 Smart phones, tablets and laptops are used on a daily basis at JCU.
 These devices often contain information vital to the University’s teaching, learning and research initiatives and it is important they are kept secure.

-Keep your mobile security software, web browser, and operating system up to date, this is the best defences against viruses, malware and other online threats.
+Keep your mobile security software, web browser, and operating system up to date, this is the best defence against viruses, malware and other online threats.

 Use a strong passcode to lock your mobile device.